garyfleming/the-board-whisperer/the-board-whisperer.md

 ^ So, we formed a new team
 ^ This is your typical agile team with a PO, BA, Developers, and a tester Yes, the falcon represents the tester.
 This is apt.
+They're like birds of prey looking for bugs.

 ---